 - 1. Loan funds will not be disbursed to the student's account until all necessary paperwork is completed and the student has enrolled in sufficient credit hours. - 2.
-Federal Direct Loans are normally payable in two disbursements, one-half of the total in each semester, and cannot be disbursed to your account earlier than 10 days prior to the start of classes.
+Federal Direct Student Loans are payable in two disbursements, one-half of the total in each semester, and normally cannot be disbursed to your account earlier than 10 days prior to the start of classes.

-■ ANNUAL LIMITS - FEDERAL DIRECT LOANS
+■ ANNUAL LIMITS - FEDERAL DIRECT STUDENT LOANS